Upload the featured image here!

 This list has been compiled following a compliance review of the above providers.
 It is entirely your decision which provider you engage through and we advise that you seek independent advice.

-Should you choose to use another provider not listed they must provide all necessary documentation including, but not limited to; Certificate of Incorporation; VAT Certificate; Business Bank Account Details; Valid Insurance Documents (your Sellick Partnership Consultant can advise you of the level of insurance required).
+Should you chose to use another provider not listed they must provide all necessary documentation including, but not limited to; Certificate of Incorporation; VAT Certificate; UK Business Bank Account Details; 3rd party certification of tax compliance; Valid Insurance Documents (your Sellick Partnership Consultant can advise you of the level of insurance required).
 It is your responsibility to ensure that they comply with all relevant legislation.
 Sellick Partnership will not be liable for any losses, costs, claims, expenses, penalties or any other liability incurred by that provider, including those which may arise as a result of your use of this third party provider.